 Oversized change/dressing rooms are located in the Splash Surf Shop and the Locker Room retail stores.
 Guests with mobility disabilities, or who need a support person with them, can utilize these rooms.

 Casts and Braces

 Guests with casts and braces will be restricted from riding rides where the cast or brace will not fit inside the ride unit or where it will present a hazard to the guest or others.
-Guests with full arm (elbow restricted) and full leg (knee restricted) casts or braces are restricted from most rides and slides at Canada’s Wonderland.
+Guests with full arm (elbow restricted) and full leg (knee restricted) casts or braces are restricted from most rides and water slides at Canada’s Wonderland.
 We suggest you delay your visit until the cast is removed.